tstuefe/cache-repros/README.md

 	e.g. 	hyper 64
 		hyper 256 (would be overaligned, cache misses should rise drastically) hyper 256 +- 64 (should use cache more efficiently)

-Execute withW
-perf stat -e ache-references,cache-misses hyper <stride>
-//
-// stride=64: optimal, every access fills a cacheline
-// stride=128 or 256: hyper-aligned, number of cache misses raises dramatically since we only use 1/2 or 1/4 of the cache
-// stride=256+64: again, optimal